IMG_20180516_153747.jpg

 About

-I am an Assistant Professor at the University of Alabama’s Department of Political Science.
+I am an Assistant Professor at The University of Alabama’s Department of Political Science.

 I received my B.A.
 (Hons) in Political Science from Vassar College in 2006, my MSc (distinction) in European Studies from the London School of Economics and Political Science in 2009 and my PhD from the University of Minnesota’s Political Science Department (2019).
 Prior to joining the University of Alabama, I was a Postdoctoral Research Associate at Princeton University’s Niehaus Center for Globalization and Governance (2019-2020).